jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-29.md

 issuance of COC/registration certificate by ERC.
 Page 87 of 100(ii) For NAPOCOR, if applicable, to settle all obligations before Privatization/sale and transfer of IPP contracts to PSALM.
-(iii) For IPPs of Distribution Utilities with an outstanding financial obligation with the DOE pursuant to Department Circular No.
+(iii) For IPPs of DUs with an outstanding financial obligation with the DOE pursuant to Department Circular No.
 2000-03-03 shall settle its account within one (1) year upon effectivity of these Rules.